CHAMPION316/Yoga-Nature/README.md

 #### 1.2.
 User Stories

-- As an instructor, I want to be able to get as much people intersted.
+- As an instructor, I want to be able to get as much people interested.
 - As an instructor, I want word of mouth to spread.
 - As an instructor, I want people to do yoga in their own time without me there.
 - As a person, I would like to know about the instructor.